 In Part 1 of this four-part series, we discussed establishing your VPC, creating and configuring your small subnet and worked through configuring the Security Groups for our two instance types (‘NS_SG‘ and ‘VS_SG‘).

-Today, we work on launching a two new instances, running cPanel DNSONLY, into our VPC and configuring these to be the primary and secondary DNS resolvers for our environment.
-While this series is written with the assumption of using dedicated DNS instances, you could easily use these instructions on dual use instances that both serve as web servers and as name servers.
+Today, we work on launching two new instances, running cPanel DNSOnly, into our VPC and configuring these to be the primary and secondary DNS resolvers for our environment.
+While this series is written with the assumption of using dedicated DNS instances, you could easily use these instructions on dual-use instances that both serve as web servers and as name servers.

 Below is a quick overview of the architecture implemented as well as instance types used for provisioning instances.
 While I can not link directly to specific AMIs (Amazon Machine Images), selecting your desired operating system and getting cPanel/WHM installed is a straightforward procedure.

 - First, I will discuss the reasons for configuring instances in certain ways as they relate to being on AWS, but this is not a lesson in DNS basics.
 You will need to have a working knowledge of DNS best practices.

 - Second, this model makes no assumption of complete configuration or security.
 Again, I will just be touching on the subtleties of using the AWS eco-system.

 Some instructions below are borrowed from Amazon’s AWS User Guide.

 - Creating and launching a new EC2 Instance (Name Server) within VPC